How Good Stress At Work Can Fuel Your Success

 Good Stress Helps You Focus

-When you know a hectic week or deadline is on the horizon, the increased stress can and discomfort it brings can help your mind to focus at a more pin-pointed level.
+When you know a hectic week or deadline is on the horizon, the increased stress and discomfort it brings can help your mind to focus at a more pin-pointed level.
 By lasering-in on the tasks that must be done, you can minimize distractions and keep perfectionism at a dull roar.
 It’s hard to be “perfect” where there is a deadline to meet.

 Perfectionism, distractions, and procrastination all hurt reaching a goal.
 When you have unlimited time, often things don’t get done.
 Deadlines and the ensuing stress they bring are incredibly helpful in minimizing your to-do list and focusing your mind on the most pressing task at hand.